sailoog/openplotter-documentation/en/nmea_multiplexer.md

 All the inputs will be automatically merged (multiplexed) and will be available at the ***system output*** type TCP, address 127.0.0.1 and port 10110.
 You have just to create a TCP network input in OpenCPN to listen to address 127.0.0.1 and port 10110 to get all the multiplexed NMEA data.

+Even if you have only one NMEA source, as for example just a GPS, you should create the serial input in OpenPlotter and get the data from the *system output*.
+So,

 You can not disable nor delete *system input* and *system output*.